rvbug/cookie-ml/README.md

   * train - For training you model
   * testing - For storing unseen data
   * raw - original data
-  * processed - cleaned/transformed data which can be split into train or test data
+  * processed - cleaned/transformed data which will be split into train or test data

 Readme.md - Landing page of your project which is a markdown file
 ```

 # future support
-- Modify Makefile for virtual env
+- create virtual env
+- Support for DVC & Docker
 - MKDocs & Docusaurus
-- Support for DVC & Docker